hodyroff/scs-training/Virtualization/Maintenance.md

 dragon@cumulus(config:test):~ [0]$
 ```

-* Don't do this on a running server unless you want to see it's volume turn to read-only.
+* Don't do this on a volume backing a running server unless you want to see its volume turn to read-only.
     - Shut it down (`openstack server stop`) and wait for it to be in `SHUTDOWN` state.
     - On a Cloud-in-a-Box, you can use `/usr/local/bin/shutdown-instances.sh` to force-stop all VMs